 Students with disabilities received accommodations matched to their individual needs.
 Teachers assisted with this step by reviewing students' IEPs, then filling out the assessment accommodations checklist (AAC).

 A total of 48 grade 8 students from two middle schools in an urban school district in Wisconsin (U.S.) participated.
 Half of the sample was male, half female; half the sample were students with an identified disability; half were students without a disability).
+Students with disabilities included: 18 with a learning disability, 3 with an emotional behavior disorder, 1 with a language impairment, and 2 with other health impairment.
 Some additional demographic information was provided.

 The dependent variables were test performance (on items derived from the TerraNova Achievement Test reading/language arts subtest), test-related anxiety, test-related self-efficacy, motivation to work hard on tests, and positive regard for large-scale achievement tests in general.
 The final four dependent variables were measured using a pre- and a post-test questionnaire.